 Note: The easy to use TIP TIG process would not require the special process expertise that comes with a Laser, EB or Friction process.
 TIP TIG would also have less weld dimension tolerance concerns and less weld fixture requirements than is typically required with the mentioned automated weld processes.

-Why would anyone not consider TIP TIG for welding LNG Vessels?
+Why would anyone not consider TIP TIG for welding those LNG facilities and vessels?

 A moment on Pulsed MIG.
 I have spent over 35 years evaluating the Pulsed MIG process and written hundreds of pages on why so many weld issues occur with this process.
 After 35 years of pulsed MIG evaluation, the same weld quality issues are occurring especially with steels, alloys and alloy steels >5 m.
 My web site weldreality.com and my weld process control training programs go into extensive details why the use of this process requires weld shop caution on many applications.
 However the reality is for three plus decades, pulsed MIG has been presented by the weld equipment manufactures and distributor sales reps as the greatest thing since sliced bread, of course many weld shops will buy into another crutch for their steel and alloy steel welds.

 Without question pulsed MIG provides excellent weld benefits for aluminum welds that benefit from the moderate weld energy attained.
 In contrast steels and sluggish alloys benefit from “consistent high weld energy”, so the weld shop has the option of pulsed MIG which spends 50% of its time at a low back ground current usually less than 120 amps and the traditional MIG spray mode in which the high energy is relatively constant.